bartkozal/hocus-pocus/docs/layout.md

 ### Spacing helpers

-Spacing helpers are generated based on the `$spacing-map` hash where key is a name and value is a size.
-By default every pair produces seven helpers in eight sizes (with special size where size is equal 0) for both margin and padding.
-By default you get following combinations:
+Spacing helpers are based on the `$spacing-map` hash.
+By default there are helper with value equal to 0 and seven helpers in eight sizes:

 ```sass
 .margin[-size][-type]